openforis/sepal-doc/docs/source/cli/gdrive.rst

 Download files
 --------------

-To download files, use the :code:`Pull` command.
-This command will create files that don't exist locally but do remotely.
+To download files, use the :code:`Pull` command, which will create files that don't exist locally (but do remotely).

 .. code-block:: bash